Farmers Market Insurance as a Risk Management Tool

 When people think about insurance, the benefits are usually the second thing on their mind.
 Cost is usually the first.
 The right insurance policy can be expensive.
 The cost of an insurance policy is based on the risks, which insurance companies take great effort to accurately analyze using the tools of actuarial science.
 A sound insurance company will make sure they charge enough so that they can pay out on good claims.
 A strong farmers market business plan will make sure the budget allows for adequate insurance.

-Market Insurance Options
+Farmers Market Insurance Options

 CGL insurance covers claims of personal injury or property damage that might occur to guests, vendors, and others at the market.
 CGL policies generally provide an attorney to defend the market and funds to pay any resulting liability.
 For example, these policies are designed to mitigate risks like: